Young Ottomans

-In 1876, the Young Ottomans had their defining moment when Sultan Abdul Hamid II reluctantly promulgated the Ottoman constitution of 1876 (Kanûn-u Esâsî), the first attempt at a constitution in the Ottoman Empire, ushering in the First Constitutional Era.
+In the 1876 revolution, Midhat Pasha organized a conspiracy with the Young Ottomans to overthrow Sultan Abdul Aziz in order to promulgate a constitution, bringing Murad V to the throne.
+With his mental breakdown, another deposition made Abdul Hamid II sultan.
+1876, the Young Ottomans had their defining moment when Abdul Hamid II reluctantly promulgated the Ottoman constitution of 1876 (Kanûn-u Esâsî), the first attempt at a constitution in the Ottoman Empire, ushering in the First Constitutional Era.
 Although this period was short-lived, with Abdul Hamid II ultimately suspending the constitution and parliament in 1878 in favor of a return to absolute monarchy with himself in power, the influence of the Young Ottomans continued until the collapse of the empire.
 Several decades later, another group of reform-minded Ottomans, the Young Turks, repeated the Young Ottomans' efforts, leading to the Young Turk Revolution in 1908 and the beginning of the Second Constitutional Era.